-To help people who are rough sleeping it is critical that we work together with other organisations.
+To help people who are rough sleeping it's critical that we work together with other organisations.
 We have a citywide network helping people in need.

 How you can help

-If you see someone rough sleeping, please share the details with StreetLink so the information can be passed on to outreach workers who can go out and offer support.
+Share the details of people you see rough sleeping with StreetLink.
+This information can be passed on to outreach workers who can go out and offer support.

-If you meet someone rough sleeping who is symptomatic and in need of immediate accommodation we need to know right away.
+If you meet someone rough sleeping who is unwell and in need of immediate accommodation contact us:

-The shelter is also known as SWEP (which stands for Severe Weather Emergency Protocols).
+The shelter is also known as SWEP (Severe Weather Emergency Protocols).
 When SWEP is triggered, the Street Outreach Service will be out on the streets of the city directing people to shelter.

-SWEP provides shelter for all rough sleepers in the city and venues are made available to meet demand.
+SWEP provides shelter for all rough sleepers in the city.
+Venues are made available to meet demand.

-We are always as flexible as possible, and adapt to the needs of rough sleepers.
-We are dedicated to making sure vulnerable people on are streets are cared for, not just in extreme weather, but throughout the year.
+We're always as flexible as possible and adapt to the needs of rough sleepers.
+We're dedicated to making sure vulnerable people on our streets are cared for, not just in extreme weather, but throughout the year.

-The council funds a specialist outreach team to go out on the streets and to help rough sleepers all year round.
-The street outreach teams work with all rough sleepers to offer support and to guide them to accommodation and support services.
+The council funds a specialist outreach team to go out on the streets and help rough sleepers all year round.
+The street outreach team works with all rough sleepers to offer support and guide them to accommodation and support services.

-This service is provided by Change Grow Live and links in with agencies across the city to provide joined up personal support.
+This service is provided by Change Grow Live.
+The service links with agencies across the city to provide joined-up personal support.

-Supported accommodation is for people who need help to look after their wellbeing and keep their home.
-The aim is to support people to independent confident living.
+Supported accommodation is for people who need help to look after their well-being and keep their homes.
+The aim is to support people to live independently and confidently.

 There are about 500 places in the city for adults needing supported accommodation and about 150 places for young people from the age of 16 years.

-Places are available by referral from a range of sources including the council's housing options, rough sleeper outreach and social care.
+Places are available by referral from a range of sources including:

 The facility is not a drop-in centre.
-Places at the hub are allocated by our outreach service, and which can be referred via StreetLink.
+Places at the hub are allocated by our outreach service.
+Find out more about referrals to the hub via StreetLink.

 The council commissions a range of supportive outreach services, including:

-- specialist outreach for those with drug and alcohol addiction
+- specialist outreach for people with drug and alcohol addiction

 - an outreach mental health homeless team